AnalogFeelings/Bluechirp/README.md

 I tried to make my own client from scratch, but I didn't know how to structure the codebase cleanly, so I abandoned it.
 I then found Tooter, an unfinished, also abandoned UWP client for Mastodon that was looking for a new owner.

 After a very short conversation on [issue #1](https://github.com/AestheticalZ/Bluechirp/issues/1), I became the owner of Tooter, which I've since rebranded to Bluechirp.
+I rebranded it because the name Tooter has already been picked up by other Mastodon clients and social medias.

 ## :sparkles: Major Contributors
 * :floppy_disk: **AestheticalZ** - Lead developer.
 UI, logo design and code.